-Peltier Park was filled with those honoring the memory of Jori Lirette, with an almost constant stream of arrivals through the 90-minute vigil, said police spokesman Detective Ricky Ross.
+An almost constant stream of people came to honor Jori's memory through the 90-minute vigil, said police spokesman Detective Ricky Ross.

-Jori had cerebral palsy, heart problems, and limited speech.
-He was killed Aug.
-14 and a passerby saw his head in the yard.
+Jori was killed Aug.
+14. A passerby saw his head in the yard and called police.

 His father, 30-year-old Jeremiah Wright, is being held on $5 million bond, booked with first-degree murder.
 A grand jury will decide whether to charge Wright, and what charge should be brought.